fasrc/helmod/doc/INSTALL.md

 	sudo chmod g+w /usr/share/zsh/site-functions
 ```

-Source an configured fasrcsw clone, or at least define `FASRCSW_PROD` to point to the production `apps` dir.
+Source a configured fasrcsw clone, or at least define `FASRCSW_PROD` to point to the production `apps` dir.

 Get the source code, configure it to use the various locations within fasrcsw, and build it: